Sage-Bionetworks/portalsDocs/articles/custom_storage_location.md

 </style>

 # Overview
 While Synapse provides physical storage for files (using Amazon's S3), not all data 'in' Synapse is stored on Synapse controlled locations.
-For example, data files can physically reside on a user owned S3 buckets, SFTP servers, or proxy servers.
+For example, data files can physically reside on a user owned S3 buckets, SFTP servers, or a local file server using a proxy servers.
 Creating a custom storage location allows users ownership and control of their files, especially in cases where there is a large amount of data or cases where there are additional restrictions that need to be set on the data.

 ## Using SFTP